LearningRX

 How Do You Know if It’s APD or Dyslexia?

-Auditory Processing Disorder (APD) and dyslexia often coexist because they tend to cause one another.
+Auditory Processing Disorder (APD) and dyslexia often coexist.
 Individuals with APD struggle to distinguish the differences between sounds, which makes it nearly impossible to correctly spell words or recognize them when they are written.
 Similarly, dyslexic learners struggle with the manipulation of sounds and words that make it harder for them to hear these differences.

-Whichever alternative your child may be dealing with, the outcome is essentially the same: struggling with reading, spelling, speech, and even other life skills like following multi-step directions and memory.
+Whichever your child may be dealing with, the outcome is essentially the same: struggling with reading, spelling, speech, and even other life skills (like following multi-step directions and remembering auditory instructions).

 Strengthening Auditory Processing Skills to Make Reading Easier